Gangonator/org.openhab.binding.shelly/README.md

-beta1-pre is available

-- new: support for Shelly1-PM (verified)
-- new: Bulb+RGBW2 gets discovered and initialized, still working on control and status updates
-- new: auto-on/off timers are supported for relays
-- new: property wifiRssi, indicates the WiFi signal strength, maxPower when reported by device
-- new: a event callback will auto-initialize the device when it's could not be initialized so far, this is useful for battery powered devices, which were offline when OH starts
-- new: refresh device settings after a channel command, start caching channel data after 10s
-- fix: NPE on bulb discovery fixed
-- fix: Event callbacks might cause a NPE depending on the URL parameters
-- fix: clear channel data on (re-)initialization
-- change: check all API response data to be filled avoiding NPEs, more strict type checking
-- change: thing status updates for Bulb refactored
-- change: use system's pre-define channel definitions where applicable

-Bulb and RGBW2 integration are still work-in-progress, @igi and @mherbstare helping.
-No status on Smoke - nobody seems to have one.
-Sense is not yet started.

-Before installing this as an update:
-- delete all Shelly things in PaperUI: Inbox and Configuration.Things
-- stop OH
-- make sure the JSON DB files have no left-overs on Shelly definitions, delete the entries
-- run "openhab-cli clean-cache"
-- maybe empty your log

-general:
-- copy the jar into you OH's Inbox folder.
-- start OH, wait until initialized
-- run the thing discovery from the Inbox

-Check the README, it's not yet complete, but already describes most of the channels.
-As always: feedback welcome
 # Shelly Binding (org.openhab.binding.shelly)

 This openHAB 2 Binding implements control for the Shelly series of devices.
 This includes sending commands to the devices as well as reding the device status and sensor data.